ECIC-Space/ECIC.Space/ContextForAI.md

 # Project Context of ECIC Space

-* Reminder: All the content below is for ECIC Space Assistant, a custom GPT.

 ## Project Overview

 The ECIC Space is a next generation educational platform driven by AI to bridge the gap between students and educational resources effectively.
 It comprises multiple sub-projects focusing on different aspects of student interaction and learning enhancement: